Learn how to wrap, freeze and thaw cakes and other baked goods so you can enjoy them whenever you’d like!

 How to Freeze Royal Icing

-Unfortunately, royal icing does not freeze as well as buttercream icing does.
-It will keep in an airtight container at room temperature for up to 2 weeks, but if you don’t have plans to use it before then, we suggest piping out your decorations in advance and storing those instead.
+Unfortunately, royal icing does not freeze well.
+It will keep in an airtight container at room temperature for up to 2 weeks.
+If you don’t have plans to use it within 2 weeks, we suggest creating your decorations in advance and storing those instead.
 Piped royal icing flowers and decorations will keep for months in any non-airtight container, such as a cardboard cake box.

 Other Tips for Freezing Baked Goods

 - In general, the more layers you put between the freezer and your baked goods, the better!
-If you’re planning on freezing your cakes or cookies for longer than a month or so, feel free to add another layer of plastic wrap or aluminum foil to keep them as fresh as possible.
+If you’re planning on freezing cakes or cookies for longer than a month add another layer of plastic wrap or aluminum foil.
+This will help keep them as fresh as possible.

 - Keep track of when your baked goods went in the freezer by marking the date on the aluminum foil with a permanent marker.